augkik/contacts-2/README.md

 # contacts-2
-Web service with contacts ant a list of their borrowed books from library
+Web service with contacts and a list of their borrowed books from library

 1. Clone git repository:
 ```git clone https://github.com/augkik/contacts-2.git```